Firstyear/opensuse-proxy-cache/README.md

 * Connection pooling is more effective, meaning all metadata streamed goes through a single connection.
 * When metadata exists and is checked for validity, only a HEAD request is required reducing transfers/latency.

+*UPDATE*: Zypper always requests "repomd.xml" first which means that we can detect this and use it to prefetch the other metadata, or we can use it to determine the validity of the remaining metadata.
+With prefetch a cold-cache takes 14.1s to complete a refresh, the hot cache is still 8.0s and warm takes 10.5s to complete.

 #### RPM Downloads

 This is where the majority of the gains are found in this service.
 Let's assume we have our